jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion
 (2)
 FDP ratio for dividend
-(3) A dividend with an FDP credit attached has an FDP ratio calculated using the formula— credit attached net dividends.
+(3) A dividend with an FDP credit attached has an FDP ratio calculated using the formula—credit attachednet dividends.
 Definition of items in formula
 (4) In the formula,—
   (a) credit attached is the amount of FDP credit attached to the dividend: